Fall Opportunities for Spring Admits

 It's up to you!
 Your admission to USC is secure for the spring term, so your choices are as broad as your imagination.

 You could enroll in college – even study abroad -- to stay on pace to finish your degree in four years.
 You could take time off to work, explore new cultures or participate in a service learning opportunity to make the world a better place.

 The options listed below will help guide you.

 Most spring admits will graduate with their peers who started in fall.
 One way you can ensure on-time graduation is to take courses in the fall that will count toward USC degree requirements.
 We can help you select courses to make sure you stay on track.
 Choose a community college, or enroll as a non-degree-seeking student at a local university (look for visitor status, continuing education, or extension/professional studies programs).
 You might even explore study abroad opportunities such as those listed below.

 Before you Enroll:First, familiarize yourself with USC’s transfer policies and practices, found in the Transferring to USC booklet on our Transfer Planning page.
 Be sure to review:

 - USC GE: Core Literacies requirements (pp. 10-11).

-Next, refer to the USC Articulation Office page for spring admits, which has many resources to help you.
-You can see if your courses have already been evaluated for transfer credit, or you can request pre-approval for any courses we have not previously reviewed, or find out which standardized exams fulfill GE Core Literacies or major-related requirements.
+Next, refer to the Undergraduate Transfer Credit Office page for spring admits, which has many resources to help you.
+You can see if your courses have already been evaluated for transfer credit, request pre-approval for any courses we have not previously reviewed, or find out which standardized exams fulfill GE Core Literacies or major-related requirements.

 Consider these enrollment options:

 Located in Lugano, Switzerland near the Italian border, Franklin University Switzerland is committed to the liberal arts with an emphasis in promoting cross-cultural perspectives.